-Stocks remain mostly positive in mid-day trading on Tuesday, although buying interest has waned from earlier in the session.
-The markets continue to benefit from optimism about the possibility of further monetary stimulus.
+Stocks remain mostly positive in mid-day trading on Thursday after showing a notable move to the upside early in the session.
+While buying interest has waned somewhat, the markets continue to benefit from some upbeat employment data.

-Cliffs Natural Resources (CLF) and AK Steel (AKS) are turning in two of the steel sector's best performances, advancing by 7.4 percent and 4.5 percent, respectively.
+Financial giants JP Morgan (JPM) and Bank of America (BAC) are turning in two of the banking sector's best performances, advancing by 2.4 percent and 1.8 percent, respectively.

-In overseas trading, stock markets across the Asia-Pacific region turned in another mixed performance during trading on Tuesday.
-While Japan's Nikkei 225 Index fell by 0.7 percent, Hong Kong's Hang Seng Index edged up by 0.2 percent.
+In overseas trading, stock markets across the Asia-Pacific region moved mostly lower on Thursday after the lower close on Wall Street overnight.
+Japan's Nikkei 225 Index dipped by 0.2 percent, while Hong Kong's Hang Seng Index fell by 1.4 percent.

-In the bond market, treasuries have moved modestly lower over the course of the trading day.
-As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is up by 1.1 basis points at 1.694 percent.
+In the bond market, treasuries have come under pressure, extending the downward move seen in the previous session.
+Subsequently, the yield on the benchmark ten-year note, which moves opposite of its price, is up by 7.7 basis points at 2.054 percent.

 by RTT Staff Writer